Nathanstouffer/CSCI_232_Course_Work/README.md

 BIN PACKER

 Bin Packer is a program that implements different algorithms for packing bins with data.
 Input is taken as a file with one integer on each line.
 The algorithms are First Fit (inserting the values in the first bin that can fit the value), Best Fit Decreasing (inserting the value into the bin that has the least remaining space among bins that can store the value), and Worst Fit Decreasing (inserting the value into the value into the bin that has the most remaining space).
 For the first algorithm, a linked list is used and for the other two, a sorted symbol table is used (key: remaining space value: list of bins).
 Output is the number of bins used for each algorithm.
+NOTE: Files BST.java Queue.java StdIn.java and StdOut.java are not my work.
+They are taken from a textbook